sbcgua/mockup_loader/README.md

 ## Excel to TXT VBS script ##

-We have much data prepared in Excel files.
+We have a lot of data prepared in Excel files.
 Many files, many sheets in each.
 It is boring and time consuming to copy them all to text (although Ctrl+C in Excel actually copies TAB delimited text which greatly simplifies the matter for small cases).

 So we created a script which does the work automatically.
 How to use it: